 From canned beans to gluten-free flour, our shelves offer choice, value, and specialty selections alike.
 Every ingredient is considered before a product arrives in our stores: you won’t find high fructose corn syrup, artificial food coloring, or preservatives.
 We value brands that are using safe and minimal packaging.
 We look for products that are organic, non-GMO, fairly traded, and made with responsibly sourced ingredients.
+Shop our Monthly Sales.

 In our household section you’ll find organic and non-toxic options to clean and organize your home.
 We aim to offer products that are plant-derived and that are made with minimal ingredients.

 - Special diets: gluten-free, dairy-free, nut-free, raw, vegan, vegetarian, and paleo options

 - Non-GMO pantry staples like canned beans, rice, pasta, crackers, and more